Governing Body

 Term of office |

-My parents moved to Eynsham in 1983, so I have lived here on & off since then.
-I moved back to live here permanently in July 2018.I have two sets of twins; my eldest two attend Bartholomew School, whilst the younger two will be joining when they complete primary school |
+My parents moved to Eynsham in 1983, so I have lived here on and off since then.
+I moved back to live here permanently in July 2018.
+I have two sets of twins; my eldest two attended Bartholomew School |

 I am keen to represent the parents at the Governor meetings and would welcome the opportunity to contribute to the continual success of the school.
 I believe that my professional experience, along with my strong commitment to the school, would enable me to make a significant positive contribution and add value to the school governing body |